lukechn99/github-quickstart/4211/the_internet.md

 there directly to serve your home.
 Fiber Glass: also has to be connected to your home, not as popular
 Radio Links: These include microwave (needing a relay station and is directional), LAN, wide-area (cellular), and satellite.
 Satellite has a long end-to-end delay

+### Issues in Networks
+Efficient switching to share resources among multiple users (sharing and multiplexing) Routing and forwarding: determines how to guide a packet from one place to another, decide which switches to use and where to switch
+Packet switching: we deliver in a packet stream (like a movie being streamed instead of all in one chunk)

+We do store and then forward for packet switching
+It used to be that you have to buy routers and switches from Cisco, today both switches and routers are white boxes with software put together by yourself.
+Cisco used to bundle the software and hardware for a markup, now, Cisco and IBM are in trouble because we can buy the hardware and bundle our own software.